tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 Assertion libraries are common and reasonable in other languages, but I don't think they work as well for shell.
-Shell uses a bizarre concept of input and output, so the sort of assertion functions that work in other languages don't feel natural to me in shell.
+Shell uses a bizarre concept of input and output, so the sort of assertion functions that work in other languages don't feel natural to me in shell; shell thinks differently.

+In [urchin](http://www.urchin.sh), test cases are files

 [cmdtest](http://liw.fi/cmdtest/) is

-* urchin

 nvm and lithium and urchin and ?